dani882/jrivera-alb-ecs-project/README.md

 ## Provisioning infrastructure

-### Tools needed:
+### Pre-requisites:
-We need to have aws-cli configured, docker and docker-compose installed.
+We need to run this template in us-east-2(Ohio), have aws-cli configured, docker and docker-compose installed.

-### ECR Repository
+### ECR Repository and Certificate
 First step we need to do is create Two repositories and a SSL Certificate that are needed for these project

 - Go to build/ folder